 According to the Global Entrepreneurship Monitor (GEM) report ‘Women and Entrepreneurial activity in Chile‘, on average, women entrepreneurs are between 39 and 44 years of age, perhaps highlighting that women tend to take on career challenges later in their life due to traditional female roles in society.
 The same study presented statistics which identified an increase in women entrepreneurship in Chile, which rose from 10.9% in 2005 to 25.5% in 2014.
 Unfortunately, in the past two years, this number has remained stable at 22%

 We must also remember that this growth is focused on the low and middle socio-economic strata (stratum D and C3), revealing that it is in these sectors where the entrepreneurial strength of the country lies.

-Doing Business in Chile
+Doing Business in Chile and Entrepreneurship

 In recent years, there have been positive developments in the generation of programs to support female entrepreneurship, however, society as a whole could use further innovation to create more opportunities and better the resources available.
 Both Chilean society and the local government remain committed to breaking down the barriers to greater participation in entrepreneurship in Chile by women.